 The Yoyo Loaches are strong, but their anatomy (tiny scales on bodies and no scales on the head) makes them prone to diseases and sensitive to water changes.

-Considering they are sensitive, give them half the dose of prescribed medication administered to other fishes.
+Considering they are sensitive, use only half the dose of prescribed over-the-counter medication administered to other fishes, if necessary.